Genymobile/scrcpy/README.md

     ADB=/path/to/adb scrcpy

-To override the path of the `scrcpy-server.jar` file, configure its path in `SCRCPY_SERVER_PATH`.
+To override the path of the `scrcpy-server` file, configure its path in `SCRCPY_SERVER_PATH`.

 [useful]: https://github.com/Genymobile/scrcpy/issues/278#issuecomment-429330345